pingcap/docs-cn/tools/lightning/overview-architecture.md

 2. `tidb-lightning` creates the skeleton of all tables from the data source.

+3. Each table is split into multiple continuous *batches*, so that data from a huge table (200 GB+) can be delivered incrementally.

-3. For each table, `tidb-lightning` informs `tikv-importer` via gRPC to create an *engine file* to store KV pairs. `tidb-lightning` then reads the SQL dump in parallel, transforms the data into KV pairs according to the TiDB rules, and sends them to `tikv-importer`'s engine files.
+4. For each batch, `tidb-lightning` informs `tikv-importer` via gRPC to create *engine files* to store KV pairs. `tidb-lightning` then reads the data source in parallel, transforms each row into KV pairs according to the TiDB rules, and sends them to `tikv-importer`'s engine files.

-4. Once a full table of KV pairs are received, `tikv-importer` divides and schedules these data and imports them into the target TiKV cluster.
+5. Once a complete engine file is written, `tikv-importer` divides and schedules these data and imports them into the target TiKV cluster.

+    There are two kinds of engine files: *data engines* and *index engines*, each corresponding to two kinds of KV pairs: the row data and secondary indices.
+Normally, the row data are entirely sorted in the data source, while the secondary indices are out of order.
+Because of this, the data engines are uploaded as soon as a batch is completed, while the index engines are imported only after all batches of the entire table are encoded.

-5. `tidb-lightning` then performs a checksum comparison between the local data source and those calculated from the cluster, to ensure there is no data corruption in the process, and tells TiDB to `ANALYZE` all imported tables, to prepare for optimal query planning.
+6. After all engines associated to a table are imported, `tidb-lightning` performs a checksum comparison between the local data source and those calculated from the cluster, to ensure there is no data corruption in the process, and tells TiDB to `ANALYZE` all imported tables, to prepare for optimal query planning.

-6. After all tables are imported, `tidb-lightning` performs a global compaction on the TiKV cluster.

 7. Finally, `tidb-lightning` switches the TiKV cluster back to "normal mode", so the cluster resumes normal services.